Dragon1 Icon for

 Stakeholder Roles

-The diagram below shows the different roles stakeholders have.
+The diagram shows the different roles and definitions of stakeholders.

 Stakeholder Management and Moderating The Program of Requirements

-Any architect, whether you're an enterprise architect or software architect, should agree on delivering certain services with its owner/client: design, construction, inspiration, review, audit, or advice.
+Any architect, whether you're an enterprise architect or software architect, should agree on delivering certain services with their owner/client: design, construction, inspiration, review, audit, or advice.

-The owner/client and architect are wise to agree on architecture design & construction contracts.
-The owner/client often is the one paying for the design and construction.
-The owner/client will or should tell you who, and which stakeholders, to consult for requirements and for what domains of the solution.
+The owner/client and architect are wise to agree on the architecture design and construction contracts.
+The owner/client often pays for the design and construction.
+The owner/client will or should inform you of which stakeholders to consult for requirements and in which domains of the solution.

-You as an architect also proactively discuss with the owner/client all the stakeholders to approach and for what.
-It is your job as an architect to moderate the program of requirements, collecting the requirements from the stakeholders.
-So here you see how important stakeholder management is.
+As an architect, you proactively discuss with the owner/client all the stakeholders to approach and for what.
+It is your responsibility as an architect to moderate the Program of Requirements and gather the requirements from stakeholders.
+Here, you can see the importance of stakeholder management.

 Stakeholder Onion Diagram

 Just defining groups of people as stakeholders has no meaning.
-Identifying stakeholders because of their relationship with the organization and defining that, is very meaningful.
+Identifying stakeholders because of their relationship with the organization and defining them is very meaningful.

 Stakeholder as Entity of the Enterprise Strategy

-Stakeholder as an entity is part of the enterprise strategy.
-In the Enterprise Strategy Reference Model, you'll find the position of stakeholder amongst other entities.
+The Stakeholder, as an entity, is part of the enterprise strategy.
+In the Enterprise Strategy Reference Model, you'll find the position of the stakeholder amongst other entities.

 In addition, as part of the enterprise strategy, you can visualize the stakeholders via an architecture atlas with their dependencies and responsibilities towards the products and services in the organization.